(scroll down for testimonials)

-Effective questioning and patience allow the actors I work with to come to their own understanding as well, I have the ability to envision an actor’s ultimate greatness - sometimes even before they do.
+Patience as a coach and teacher is key.
+It's important to allow actors to come to their own understanding about their art.
+Also, I'm able to see an actor’s ultimate greatness - often even before they do!

 What’s the greatest lesson you learned about yourself in building your business?

-I learned developing myself IS building my business.
-Also, I learned to look at my life and all my relationships in terms of finance and investments.
-The people who are around me either bring value to my life or else, they cost me my time and energy and with no foreseeable benefit, I’m inclined to cut my losses.
+I learned that developing myself IS building my business.
+Also, I learned to look at my life and all my relationships as a business.
+You're either adding value to my life or you're not.
+Decisions come easy when I see my life from that perspective.

 What’s the one piece of advice you’d give to any actor?

 Do your research and know your character.
 Your job is to bring life to the words of the script.
 Your life.
-Don't judge your character but rather, stand behind your character’s emotional journey.
+Don't judge your character.
+In stead, stand behind their journey.
 At the end of the day, it's your face on the screen and it’s you, the audience came to see so, give them your truth and they'll want to see more of you.